mamarto/mamarto-blog/contacts.md

 ---

 # Contacts
-For general enquires send me an email at: manfredi@martorana.live
+For general enquires send me an email to: manfredi@martorana.live